noellerobbins/ps-2-starter/exercise-3/README.md

     - On large desktops like this size, users generally have a mouse so don't need large icons to tap on.
 Change the navigation links to have a smaller font size of `1.5rem`

-    - There is also more space, so you should increase the text size to `5rem` for the first line and `3rem` for the second.
+    - There is also more space, so you should increase the text size to `5rem` for the first level headers and `3rem` for the second level headers.

-The following test should now pass:
+The following tests should now pass:

-> _on large width screens_
+> _5. Media queries for large sized screens (992px or greater)_

 6. Finally, add one more _media query_ for extra-large devices (screen width **`1200px` or greater**).